Clubhouse Games: 51 Worldwide Classics: Reception

 The game received generally positive reviews, mostly attributed to the presentation, the selection of games available, the large focus on single player content, online features, and matchmaking.
 The AI for the game was also praised as surprisingly tough.
 Ben Kuchera of Polygon praised the game selection in a simple package and the tutorials.
 Christian Donlan of Eurogamer praised the presentation, polish, and atmosphere.
 Chris Scullion of Nintendo Life commended the online matchmaking's attempt to not keep players waiting by cuing other players in on what games they selected.
-Common complaints included a lack of 3-to-4 player multiplayer game options, omissions of certain games, obnoxious dialogue and voice acting, and a lack of support for all Nintendo Switch play styles.
+Common complaints included a lack of 3-to-4 player multiplayer game options, omissions of certain games, and a lack of support for all Nintendo Switch play styles.

 Sales

 The game reached the top 10 of sales charts for the week of June 1–7, 2020 in Japan with 64,443 copies sold, placing second behind Animal Crossing: New Horizons.
-Nintendo revealed that total worldwide sales had reached 4.22 million copies as of March 31, 2022, making it the 21st best-selling game on the Nintendo Switch.
+Worldwide sales had reached 4.22 million copies as of March 2022, making it the 21st best-selling game on the Nintendo Switch.
+As of December 2022, the game has sold 4.64 million copies.